codeplaysoftware/SYCL-ML/README.md

 doxygen
 ```

+## Known issues
+- Warnings about undefined function `abort` on the device will be generated during the compilation.
+They can be safely ignored for now.

 ## Contributing
 The project is under the Apache 2.0 license.
 Any contribution is welcome!
 Also feel free to raise an issue for any
 questions or suggestions.